I find myself drinking electrolyte drinks for pregnancy almost every day. They help with hydration and provide a flavorful alternative to just water!

 Recipe: 6 oz Tart Cherry Juice + 6 oz Lemonade + 1/8 Teaspoon Salt

 Ginger was so helpful dealing with early pregnancy nausea, so I made this one often.
 Now, I just love the taste of ginger, or ginger beer, and find it a fun way to spruce up the flavor of drinks.
+If you love watermelon, try these watermelon recipes too!.

 Recipe: 6 oz Apple Juice + 6 oz Water + 1 Tablespoon Ginger Juice + 1/8 Teaspoon Salt